albertopessia/drda/README.md

 fit$coefficients
 fit$sigma

-# compare the estimated model against a flat horizontal line using AIC, BIC, or
+# compare the estimated model against a flat horizontal line, or the full
-# the Likelihood Ratio Test (LRT)
+# 5-parameter logistic model, using AIC, BIC, and the Likelihood Ratio Test
+# (LRT)
 #
 # note that the LRT is testing the null hypothesis of a flat horizontal line
-# being as a good fit as the full model, therefore we expect the test to be
+# being as a good fit as the chosen model, therefore we expect the test to be
 # significant
 #
 # if the test is not significant, a horizontal line is probably a better model